Fairlight Homestead: Description

-trees and took in the best views in the County of Cumberland.
-In 1821 Macquarie gave grants of land, to Nathaniel, James and John Norton.
-The original house stood beside the Port Jackson figs, remnants of the original garden including a row of cabbage palms (Livistona australis) and a clump of bamboo (which may be seen beside the driveway).

 The present house and barn were built by Jarrett in the late 1860s and there are a number of trees that may have been part of his garden, such as the carob (Ceratonia siliqua), kurrajong (Brachychiton populneum) and turpentine (Syncarpia glomulifera).

 The present garden has been grafted on to these remnants.
 The line of Chinese elms (Ulmus parvifolia) forming the drive to the east of the house mark part of the original driveway.
 To the west, a rose walk (Rosa x "White Spray" and 'Iceberg') links the house with the tennis court and pool and incorporates an old Bougainvillea and quince (Cydonia oblonga) tree.

 The majestic Port Jackson fig trees frame the south vista.
 Adjacent is the orchard and vegetable garden.
 Since the garden was last opened in 1993 the dry stone wall has been extended and now envelopes the westerly aspect of the garden.
 The wall was built by a local stonemason, George Progmelja, whose craft had been handed down by his father, brought up in Serbia, where houses and dry stone walls are common in rural areas.